 The Affordable Care Act was a good step in the right direction.
 Not only have millions of Americans received health coverage, but the law’s cost-saving measures have been effective.
 The Medicare hospital insurance trust fund is now projected to remain solvent 11 years longer than it was before the ACA was enacted.
 We need to continue building on the progress we’ve made with the ACA and continue to reduce the cost of healthcare.
 One thing I believe that we should do is allow people to buy into Medicare at age 55.

 Prescription drugs are another area where we could find substantial savings.
 Allowing Medicare to negotiate for lower prescription drug prices would save billions every year.
-Unfortunately, Congress has not allowed this because they are in the pockets of the pharmaceutical industry.
+Unfortunately, Republicans in Congress have not allowed this because they are in the pockets of the pharmaceutical industry.

 From 1998 to 2018 the pharmaceutical industry gave almost $4 billion in federal contributions, more than any other industry in the country.
 I have pledged not to take any money from the pharmaceutical industry or any other PACs or lobbyists.
 I don’t want to be their Congressman, I want to be yours.